Waterfront Geelong - Safe Harbour Precinct

 The precinct is home to major events including the annual Festival of Sails attracting more than 3,000 participants and 110,000 visitors, as well as state, national and world championship boating and yachting events.
 The Festival of Sails generates in excess of $14 million in economic impact for the region each year.
 Redevelopment will allow expansion of the festival and help attract other major events to the waterfront.

 The VSS facilities will be integrated with RGYC and provide student accommodation and expanded community programs.
 The VSS is a campus of Newcomb Secondary College that delivers high quality and meaningful educational experiences for students from nearly 60 schools throughout the State.
 However, the facility is outdated and in need of rebuilding to fully harness the potential for additional school programs and to provide access for people with disabilities.

 The deteriorating marina wall (a threat to safety, destination boating and the growth of major events) will be replaced with a publicly accessible wave attenuator that will also provide additional temporary berthing.
 A new central arm of the Marina will also be constructed, enabling community access and 29 new berths.

 The new facilities will provide capacity to cater for a large increase in yachts and watercraft visiting and berthing safely in Geelong.
 It will improve public access to the water, support major events and enhance other recreation, economic and tourism opportunities.

-Key aspects of the Concept Plan include:
+Stage one of the Master Plan (funded) will include:

 - a new 6m wide wave attenuator (public accessible curved floating pier) which will protect the marina from rough water coming from the north-west